khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 #### View version change events

-On service dashboards, annotations can be displayed for occasions when a Sourcegraph version change is detected by enabling the "Version changes" toggle at the top of the dashboard.
+On service dashboards, annotations can be displayed for occasions when a Khulnasoft version change is detected by enabling the "Version changes" toggle at the top of the dashboard.
-This can be useful for correlating metrics and alerts with Sourcegraph deployment and upgrade events.
+This can be useful for correlating metrics and alerts with Khulnasoft deployment and upgrade events.

 <video  width="1760" height="1060" autoplay loop muted playsinline style="width: 100%; height: auto; max-width: 50rem">
   <source src="https://sourcegraphstatic.com/VersionAndAlertAnnotations.webm" type="video/webm">